dmlaziuk/dmlaziuk.github.io/_posts/2018-01-16-interview-rubyroidlabs.md

 At Rubyroid Labs site there were a [blog post][RubyroidlabsInterview] on how to interview Ruby on Rails developers.
 I used this article as a survey for preparation.
-But real interview questions differes from that.
+But real interview questions differs from that.

-The first quiz was from CTO:
+The first quiz on Ruby:

 ```ruby
 {}.class[[].class.new(2) {|_| [[_],[_]]}]